Jimmy Kimmel to host the Oscars

 (CNN)Jimmy Kimmel is headed to the Academy Awards.

-The "Jimmy Kimmel Live!" host has been tapped to host the 2017 Oscars, a representative for Kimmel confirms to CNN.
+The "Jimmy Kimmel Live!" host has been tapped to host the 2017 Oscars.

+"Yes, I am hosting the Oscars.
+This is not a prank," Kimmel wrote in a tweet.
+"And if it is, my revenge on @TheAcademy will be terrible & sweet."

 The news comes just months after Kimmel earned largely positive reviews for his turn as host of the 2016 Emmy Awards, a show he also hosted in 2012.